Sunscreen. A necessary evil?

 No relevance was awarded to fragrances, denatured alcohol, microplastic, nano particles, parabens, silicones, mineral oil derivates, as well as the use of additional antioxidants.
 Antioxidants, however, would have meant a positive effect on the results.

 Ahead of the test runs, the team defined four microbes that are typical for the facial skin microbiome (bacteria and yeasts).
-In vitro and under controlled conditions, the effect of the sunscreen on these microbes was simulated, the results were documented and evaluated statistically.
+In vitro and under controlled conditions, the effect of the sunscreen on these microbes was tested, the results were documented and evaluated statistically.

 The winner of our tests was a sunscreen formulated of six chemical filters and the mineral filter TiO2 (nano).
 From the ranking of the other products, one cannot conclude explicitly that the used filters would affect the skin microbiome negatively.